See it if you would enjoy the pain and comfort of a true story in which a family deals with the rape of one member. Intelligent language, some humor.

-Don't see it if you don't like the subject of rape.
+Don't see it if You don't like serious subject matters in plays.

 See it if you want to experience, almost as vividly as first-hand, emotional and psychological consequences to modern rape victims and their families.